awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

 ```

 The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
 This script allows your worker nodes to discover and connect to your cluster's control plane automatically\.
 For more information, see [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.

+## Enabling GPU based workloads<a name="enabling-gpu-workloads"></a>

+The following section describes how to run a workload on a GPU based instance with the Amazon EKS\-optimized accelerated AMI\.
+For more information about using Inferentia based workloads, see [Inferentia support](inferentia-support.md)\.

 After your GPU worker nodes join your cluster, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.